HarperDB/nextjs/README.md

 This module makes the HarperDB global resources available for use within a Next.js application.

-Currently, it is limited to server-side only.
+Currently, it is limited to server-side pages only.

 It is recommended to add `export const dynamic = 'force-dynamic'` to any pages that use the HarperDB globals.